Eric-Lloyd/eric-lloyd.github.io/docs/_posts/2022-05-28-python-basics-functions.markdown

 It then calls the `print` _built-in_ function.

 #### Defining a function with parameters
+Here are two examples of functions with parameters:
 ```python
 def greeting(name):
     print(f"Hello {name}, from inside a function!")